zhengkyl/review-api/README.md

 # review-api

-an attempt to create backend for movielo? or something similar
+an attempt to learn how to use rust for a web server

-## starting template
+## based on following examples

 https://auth0.com/blog/build-an-api-in-rust-with-jwt-authentication-using-actix-web/